Your Medical Records

 How much does it cost?

 A fee to cover the cost of copying and postage is charged for copies of medical records.
-Call Medical Correspondence at 503 494-6288 for current pricing, and allow 7-10 business days for receipt by mail.
+Call Medical Correspondence at 503 494-6288 for current pricing, and allow 7-10 business days for OHSU to receive your request.

 Something doesn't look right.
 What do I do?